jpalardy/vim-slime/assets/doc/targets/neovim.md

 The details of how to implement this are left to the user.

-This is not possible or straightforward to do in pure vimscript due to capitalization rules.
+This is not possible or straightforward to do in pure vimscript due to capitalization rules of functions stored as variables in Vimscript.